Eighters/GyverProject/app/Resources/doc/manual.md

 # Manual-Provisioning:

-This commands was tested on Ubuntu 14.04 LTS and also work on other linux system
+This commands was tested on Ubuntu 14.04 LTS and also work on other linux system like Debian or Linux Mint

+This will help to setup your local environement.
+After you need to build & run the project here: [Build & Run](installProject.md)

-## I) Build your environment:
+## Build your local environment:

 **This command will setup your environment to the requirment of the GyverProject & need to be executed only one time.**
 **After this, build the project is very quick.**